Přerov: Etymology

-The name Přerov is of Old Slavic origin.
+The name Přerov is of Proto-Slavic origin.
 It meant 'ditch', 'pool', 'swamp', or 'stagnant water'.

 Geography

-Přerov is located about 19 km southeast of Olomouc.
-The eastern part of the municipal territory lies in the Moravian Gate lowlands, the western part lies in the Upper Morava Valley.
+Přerov is located about 19 km southeast of Olomouc, in the fertile Haná region.
+The eastern part of the municipal territory lies in the Moravian Gate lowlands and the western part lies in the Upper Morava Valley.
 A small northern part extends into the Nízký Jeseník range.
 The highest point is the hill Čekyňský kopec at 307 m above sea level.
 The Bečva River flows through the city.